• Menu

 Clockwise from top left: vineyards around Mt Etna, much needed Arancini and Espresso, even the wine bottles are stylish in Italy, taking a load off at the festival

-The Zumbo sisters and their team, by the way, were very welcoming and gracious with their time (and pours) once I’d found them inside the event.
-And over the course of the day, I learnt a lot about Mt Etna wines, and the tradition of wine making in eastern Sicily on all sides of the famous volcano.
-The golf club that was hosting the event even had a couple of their pros give out free golf lessons down on the range, so of course I also got involved with that to work on my swing in between pours!
+Over the course of the day, I learnt a lot about Mt Etna wines, and the tradition of wine making in eastern Sicily on all sides of the famous volcano.
+The golf club that was hosting the event even had a couple of their pros give out free golf lessons down on the range, so of course I also got involved with that to work on my swing in between pours.

 OTHER THINGS TO DO IN TAORMINA

-Cooking classes
+Cooking Classes

-Something that Italy (usually) excels at is its food. for aspiring home-cooks, in Taormina there is of course a strong focus on Sicilian cuisine, which includes a Cannolo cooking class for those with a sweet tooth, an Arancino making class in a lively local town center restaurant, and a Taormina market tour, cooking class and wine tasting on this 5* rated half-day experience.
+There’s a Cannolo cooking class for those with a sweet tooth, an Arancino class in a lively town center restaurant, or a Taormina market tour, cooking class and wine tasting on this 5* rated half-day experience.

 cannolo in taormina